tininha94/tininha94/README.md

 <h2>HI, I'm Cristina Prevides 👋 </h2>

-I'm a young developer with a lot of willingness to learn.
+I'm a newbie developer with a lot of willingness to learn.
 I'm passionate about new technologies and I'm very interested in web and mobile development, specially Back-end.
 I seek to work and develop projects that challenge me and stimulate my continuous growth.
 I'm here to learn and to contribute.

 <hr width="70%">